jomaljochan/jomaljochan.github.io/_posts/2024-09-26-investigate-tmdb-movie-dataset.md

-**3. Remove the unused colums that are not needes in the analysis process**
+**3. Remove the unused colums that are not needes in the analysis process** We can see that 21 columns in the dataset, We can drop the the colums which are not usable in the data analysis process.
-> We can see that 21 columns in the dataset, We can drop the the colums which are not usable in the data analysis process. columns like: imdb_id,overview etc.<br>
+> Columns like: imdb_id,overview etc.<br>
-> The columns like imdb_id, homepage,tagline, overview, budget_adj and revenue_adj are not required for my analysis and I will drop these columns.
+The columns like imdb_id, homepage,tagline, overview, budget_adj and revenue_adj are not required for my analysis and I will drop these columns.

 ```python